-

 Are workers who have made disclosures in the public interest (whistleblowers) entitled to any special protection from termination of employment?

-At present, statutory protection of whistleblowers is generally considered weak in Switzerland, as there is not any specific provision applicable other than the general protection against abusive dismissal (see question 11).
+At present, statutory protection of whistleblowers is generally considered weak in Switzerland, as there are no specific provision applicable other than the general protection against abusive dismissal (see question 12).

 According to case law, the dismissal of an employee due to whistleblowing is deemed abusive if the reporting of an irregularity by the employee is driven by an overriding interest and if the employee acts in compliance with the principle of proportionality.
-This means in particular that the employee must first address the potential issue with the employer and can only subsequently inform the competent authorities.
+This means in particular that the employee must first address the potential issue internally with the employer and is only subsequently allowed to inform the competent authorities.
 If the authorities remain inactive after being informed, the employee can then inform the public.

 -